Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 ## Distribution of incentives in DVCT

-The objective of the distribution of incentives in the DVCT is to design and implement a system for distributing incentives within a data value chain tracker using an immutable database and secure transaction processing.
+The objective of the distribution of incentives in the DVCT is to design and implement a system for distributing incentives within a data value chain tracker using blockchain and smart contracts.
 The orchestrator or other entity will provide the tokens/points based on the contract, and the DVCT system will distribute the tokens/points to providers and consumers.

 ### Incentive for network participants

-We will incentivize data providers, AI providers, and contributing consumers based on their contribution to the use case.
+DVCT will incentivize data providers, AI providers, and contributing consumers based on their contribution to the use case.
 It will largely operate based on contracts provided by use-case orchestrators.
-Using an immutable database and secure transaction processing, we will ensure fairness, transparency, and security in the distribution of tokens.
-We also hope to see potential for new incentives and business models, exploring novel ways to incentivize and capitalize on existing data flows.
+Smart contracts ensure fairness, transparency, and security in the distribution of tokens.
+The DVCT also hope to see potential for new incentives and business models, exploring novel ways to incentivize and capitalize on existing data flows.

-### Secure transaction processing
+### Smart contracts

-The secure transaction processing system will facilitate the distribution of tokens.
-Some of its parameters will be defined from the contract bb, where we get information about a participant's role, data usage terms, type of data usage, and the distribution of points.
-This ensures consistency and interoperability across the prometheus-x ecosystem.
+The smart contracts will facilitate the distribution of tokens.
+Some of its parameters will be defined from the contract bb, which defines information about a participant’s role, data usage terms, type of data usage and the distribution of points.
+This ensures consistency and interoperability across the Prometheus-X ecosystem.
 This needs to monitor the direct and indirect use of data for a given use case to be able to distribute tokens correctly.
-The mechanisms for payment and incentive distributions are integrated directly into the transaction processing system, ensuring fair and transparent compensation for data providers based on the value of their contributions.
-We might need to collaborate with some use-case orchestrators to define the contract parameters accurately, considering the specific requirements of each use case.
+The mechanisms for payment and incentive distributions are integrated directly into the smart contracts, ensuring fair and transparent compensation for data providers based on the value of their contributions.
+The DVCT might need to collaborate with some use-case orchestrators to define the contract parameters accurately, considering the specific requirements of each use case.

+### Blockchain
+The DVCT has made the choice to build on an EVM-compatible blockchain.
+The Ethereum Virtual Machine (EVM) offers the developers significant advantages, especially in terms of familiarity, interoperability, and access to a broad ecosystem.
+It serves as the backbone of the Ethereum network, where it has been battle-tested, and its compatibility has been widely adopted by numerous other blockchain, creating a standardized environment for decentralized applications.
+More specifically, the DVCT will be building on Polygon, which is a layer-2 scaling solution for Ethereum.
+This gives you the security and robustness of Ethereum, whilst enhancing scalability and throughput, and drastically lowering the transaction fees.
+Since Polygon is fully EVM-compatible you have all the other advantages of building on Ethereum like strong developer tools, ecosystem support, battle-tested contract standards etc. However, since the system is built on an EVM blockchain, it does not suffer a strong lock-in effect, and has the freedom to switch to another EVM-compatible blockchain in the future.
+This might be needed in the case that another building block decides to use blockchain technologies, need to communicate with the DVCT, and they have some specific requirements leading them to use another blockchain.
+Communicating between contracts on different blockchains often requires complex bridging solutions and additional layers of coordination.
+As long as they are on an EVM-compatible blockchain it is possible to coordinate and switch blockchain without much developer cost.

+### Data visibility

+The DVCT system ensures that data visibility is maintained through transparent and auditable processes.
+Each data transaction and incentive distribution is recorded on the blockchain, providing an immutable and verifiable ledger of all activities.
+This transparency helps all participants verify the accuracy and fairness of incentive distribution.
+To minimize transaction fees you should always store as little information as possible in the actual blockchain.
+The DVCT will just be storing some metadata from the contract that defines how the incentive will be distributed, and the actual records of distribution.
+This is not considered sensitive data.

+### Incentive Token

+The Incentive Token is an ERC-20 token that will be utilized within the DVCT system to reward participants for their contributions.
+As an ERC-20 token, it adheres to a widely accepted standard on the Ethereum blockchain, ensuring compatibility with various wallets, exchanges, and decentralized applications.

+- Standard Compliance: The Incentive Token follows the ERC-20 standard, which defines a common interface for fungible tokens on Ethereum.
+This ensures interoperability with existing Ethereum-based infrastructure and services, allowing seamless integration and usage across the ecosystem.

+- Wallet Compatibility: Being an ERC-20 token, the Incentive Token is compatible with a wide range of Ethereum wallets, including popular options like MetaMask and Trust Wallet.
+This provides users with flexibility in managing their tokens.

-### DVCT Responsibilities
+### Responsibilities

-The DVCT is responsible for distributing the incentives and storing metadata about how the incentives should be distributed in the immutable database.
+The DVCT is responsible for distributing the incentives and storing metadata about how the incentives should be distributed in the blockchain.
-- It is responsible for the component that listens to events that signify a reward should be distributed, and then initiates the secure transaction process for the actual distribution.
+- It is responsible for the component that listens to events that signify a reward should be distributed, and then calls the smart contract for the actual distribution.
-- It is responsible for the secure transaction processing system that handles distribution and communication with account balances as described in the section above.
+- It is responsible for the smart contract that handles distribution and communication with wallets as described in the section above.
+- However, the DVCT is not responsible for adjustments needed in the dataspace contract creation.
+  Here, the contract creator will need to be able to connect his wallet, and sign a message making some tokens available for the DVCT smart contract.
+  The contract BB will handle this.

 **Error handling**
 DVCT also responsible for handling error, particularly regarding the incentive distribution.
 The following procedure of error Handling is to ensure the incentive is distributed correctly.